enterprisemodules/ora_profile/documentation/database.md

 The first node in RAC.
 This  is the node where the other nodes will clone the software installations from.

+To customize this consistently use the hiera key `ora_profile::database::master_node`.

 Type: `Optional[String]`

 Default:`$facts['hostname']`